 Ocean Park

 This is one of our personal favorites in Hong Kong.
-We therefore bought a card with which we had access for six months.
-Ocean Park is a combination of an amusement park, aquarium and zoo in the south of Hong Kong Island.
+We even bought a pass that gave us access for six months.
+Ocean Park is a combination of an amusement park, aquarium, and zoo located in the southern part of Hong Kong Island.

-The park is divided into two parts, which lie on two sides of a mountain; The Waterfront and The Summit.
-You can take a cable car to get from one side to the other.
-This cable car gives you a beautiful view over large parts of Hong Kong.
-If you don’t like the cable car, there is also a train going through the mountain.
-In addition, the park is divided into different themed areas and has giant pandas, sharks, penguins and exciting roller coasters.
+The park is divided into two sections, located on either side of a mountain: The Waterfront and The Summit.
+To get from one side to the other, you can take a cable car.
+This cable car offers a stunning view of large parts of Hong Kong.
+If you don’t like the cable car, there’s also a train that goes through the mountain.
+Additionally, the park is divided into different themed areas and features giant pandas, sharks, penguins, and thrilling roller coasters, among other attractions.

 One of our favorite attractions is the roller coaster Mine Train, during the roller coaster ride you have the most beautiful views over Hong Kong, an experience that we have not experienced anywhere else.